 Obesity results in much suffering to individuals affected by this condition.
-Evidence from many studies indicates that childhood obesity contributes to the early development of a number of conditions, such as type 2 diabetes, atherosclerotic heart disease and high blood pressure.
-The greater risk of health complications associated with early morbidity affects normal childhood development and quality of life and thus the long-term health care burden is extraordinary if we include the obesity associated chronic co-morbid conditions.
+Evidence from many studies indicates that childhood obesity contributes to the early development of a number of conditions, such as type 2 diabetes, dyslipidemia, hypertension, sleep-disordered breathing, nonalcoholic fatty liver disease, and polycystic ovarian syndrome.
+The greater risk of health complications associated with early morbidity affects normal childhood development and quality of life and thus the long- term health care burden is extraordinary if we include the obesity associated chronic co-morbid conditions.
 It has been projected that the current generation of children will be the first in modern history to see a shorter life-expectancy than their parents.
 Obesity is also associated with stigma, discrimination and reduced psychological well-being.
-Consequences of obesity stigma, such as isolation or social withdrawal, could contribute to the exacerbation of obesity through psychological vulnerabilities that increase the likelihood of over-eating and sedentary activity.
+Consequences of obesity stigma, such as isolation or social withdrawal, could contribute to the exacerbation of obesity through psychological vulnerabilities that increase the likelihood of overeating and sedentary activity.